SchlossLab/MiSeq_WetLab_SOP/MiSeq_WetLab_SOP_v4.md

     c.
 B701 – B712 with B501 – B508
     d.
 B701 – B712 with A501 – A508

-Note: These primer plates can be stored at -20C and used for subsequent runs.
+Note: These primer plates can be stored at -20°C and used for subsequent runs.

 4. Extract template DNA and array in 96 well format leaving two wells open.
 (One for a negative water control and another for the positive Mock Community control)

+5. Using Illumina Experiment Manager, create a sample plate for each 96 well plate of template.
+Choose indexes that correspond to one of the four index pair plates above.
+See Appendix A for instruction on creating a custom assay in IEM.

+6. Using Illumina Experiment Manager, create a sample sheet for the run.
+Ensure that index choices are compatible with one another and there is sufficient diversity in the index reads so as to activate both light channels every cycle.
+Note: Primer plate A has insufficient diversity to be run alone.
+If sequencing 96 or fewer samples, choose plate B, C, or D.

 ***5.3) PCR***